ultd/run-tyk-k8s/readme.md

 ## Prerequisites

+- Clone this repo
 - A Kubernetes cluster running with `kubectl` already configured to control it
 - Helm
 - Export a unique API key for Tyk to use as the admin API key - `export TYK_API_KEY=(ANY_SECURE_API_KEY)`

 To run `up` or `up-operator` commands you must first run `./launch.sh initialize` for launch to get all charts required.
 Then run `./launch.sh up-ns` to create the Kubernetes Tyk namespaces needed.

+Any custom values needed to be set for Tyk-CE chart can be set in `values.yml`

 ## Commands